New COVID-19 Protocol

 The dedication ceremony, often called an “unveiling” or Hakamat Matzeivah (raising the stone) is held after a funeral.
 (No stone is placed on the grave at the time of burial.)
-Sometimes families hold the ceremony after sitting Shiva.
-Others, wait longer, even up to a year.
 This is a special time for family and friends to remember their loved one.
 This ceremony may be held any time after 30 days of burial and usually before a year has passed.

 Chicago Jewish Funerals provides a special Dedication Ceremony Program for the families we serve.

-- Chicago Jewish Funerals staff member will be at the site throughout the service to assist in any manner.
+- A Chicago Jewish Funerals staff member will be present prior to and throughout the dedication ceremony to provide any additional assistance needed

 Whatever your needs may be, we will work together to make this a moment to remember, a moment to treasure.
-For more information, please call us at 847.229.8822 and ask to speak to someone about our Dedication Ceremony Program.
-Or, email us at email@example.com
+For more information, please call 847.229.8822 and ask to speak to someone about our Dedication Ceremony Program, or email firstname.lastname@example.org